JMahima/21_days_Mahima/README.md

 Day 5: Practice set of chp-3
-Day 6: Chapter-4: List, methods of list, Tuples, methods of tuples Day 12: Practice set of Chapter:4, Chapter5: Dictionary and sets, Practice set of Chapter5
+Day 6: Chapter-4: List, methods of list, Tuples, methods of tuples Day 12: Practice set of Chapter:4, Chapter5: Dictionary and sets, Practice set of Chapter5 Day 13: Learned how to use branching statements in python (if, else, elif), iterations(while, for), how ranges are used in for loop, how to typecast variables to bool, Functions (declaration, invoking, with arguments), brief about exceptional handling.